rasika2012/openchoreo/samples/deploying-applications/use-prebuilt-image/secure-service-with-jwt/README.md

 -H "Authorization: Bearer $VALID_TOKEN" -v
 ```

+> [!TIP]
-### Verification
+> #### Verification
+>

-You should receive a successful response from your Go greeter service.
+> You should receive a successful response from your Go greeter service.
 If you attempt to access the endpoint without a valid token, you'll receive a 401 Unauthorized response.

 ## 6. Clean Up